evlocoo/ODER-modular-entropy/README.md

 **Notebook:** `ODER_Black_Hole_Framework_Complete_Simulation_(V2).ipynb`

-- **Run** all cells to generate retrieval curves, MERA traces, and correlation diagnostics
+- **Run** all cells to generate retrieval curves, entropy traces, and modular diagnostics
 - **View** plots saved to the `figures/` directory
 - **Reproduce** Figures 1–5 from the paper